Preston-PLB/choRenderer/README.md

 Because I needed a way to elegantly display chord charts on a stage display using pro presenter 7

-## Is there going to be an easy yo use client for this?
+## Is there going to be an easy to use client for this?

 I hope so...
 I hope so...